Close Encounters of the West Virginia Kind

 I was kinda hoping she was part of this community - maybe she is but hasn't logged in recently.

-3. What types of recipes can be found in "Close Encounters of the West Virginia Kind"?
+How can I participate in "Close Encounters of the West Virginia Kind"?

-5. Are there any vegetarian or gluten-free options in "Close Encounters of the West Virginia Kind"?
+Is there a cost to attend "Close Encounters of the West Virginia Kind"?

 Similar Pampered Chef Threads